Follower-Roller: Design Arrangements

 Preferred Yoke Mounting of Track Follower

-Track Type Follower-Rollers
+Track Follower-Rollers

 A Yoke (clevis, or fork) and Pin supports the Follower-Roller.